 Topology is the area of mathematics that studies shapes and what they can turn into when they are stretched, twisted, or deformed.
 A Möbius strip is an example of simple topology.
 If you are interested in learning more, read about the Seven Bridges of Königsberg problem that got the whole idea rolling!

-This series of educational programs was designed to simultaneously entertain and challenge gifted youth in their time outside of the school setting; however, the activities may be easily shared and enjoyed by older people as well.
+Mensa for Kids Acticity Plans are designed to simultaneously entertain and challenge gifted youth in their time outside of the school setting; however, the activities may be easily shared and enjoyed by older people as well.
 Programs may be scaled up or down depending on number of attendees, desired level of complexity, etc. Sample materials are included with most plans.
-The Educational Programs series was developed by Lisa Van Gemert, M.Ed.T., Gifted Youth Specialist for the Mensa Foundation.
+This activity plan was developed by Lisa Van Gemert, M.Ed.T., the Mensa Foundation’s former Gifted Children Specialist.
 If you have questions or comments about these programs, please email our Gifted Youth Programs Manager.